Nominate Your Favorite Nurse

 If you have been touched by the work and caring of an exceptional nurse submit a nomination and join us in recognizing these caregivers whose extraordinary efforts stand out.
-The March of Dimes Washington Chapter is celebrating its 11th year in honoring the best and brightest of our local nurses for the Western Washington Nurse of the Year Awards.
-The event, which will be held November 21 at the Meydenbauer Conference Center, is presented by Premera Blue Cross.
+The March of Dimes Washington Chapter is celebrating its 13th year in honoring the best and brightest of our local nurses for the Washington Nurse of the Year Awards.
+Nominations for these exceptional nurses will be accepted statewide.
+The event, which will be held on Friday, November 13 at the Meydenbauer Conference Center, is presented by Premera Blue Cross.

 - Advocacy for Patients

 - Clinical Care

 - Nursing Administration